mtruesda/FileManager/README.md

 ## Using the File Manager

-### Files Folder
+### ManagedFiles Folder

-The files folder will be where the files that come up in the file manager will be.
+This folder will be where the files that come up in the file manager will be.